 Borikén and Xaymaca

 The Spanish had known about Borikén, which they renamed Puerto Rico, since 1493, but it wasn’t until the discovery of gold in the early 1500s that they wanted to settle it.
-By now, Columbus was dead, but other vicious colonizers, including his son Diego Colón,3 had taken his place.
+By then, Columbus was dead, but other vicious colonizers, including his son Diego Colón,3 had taken his place.

 In 1508, Juan Ponce de León and a slew of conquistadors were sent to the island to build a fortified settlement, Caparra, and enslave the local Taínos.
 Life under the Spanish was cruel; after three years of slavery in the gold mines, enduring the habitual rape of Native slaves, the Taíno had had enough.
 In a daring act of heresy, a group of slaves cornered a conquistador along a river and tried to drown him—they wished to know whether or not the Spanish were truly gods.
 Once dead, the illusion of Spanish superiority was gone.
 Shortly after, the Taíno sacked the town of Sotomayor, killing eighty and severely wounding General Cristóbal de Sotomayor.